Bronchiectasis and NTM Programs

 It is important to get treatment for any of these symptoms.
-If you don’t, they can cause even more shortness of breath, can affect your quality of life, and can cause heart failure.
+If you don’t receive treatment, these symptoms can cause even more shortness of breath, cause heart failure, and negatively affect the overall quality of your life.
 At the Mount Sinai Bronchiectasis Program, we are here to help.

 Each treatment technique can be prescribed by your health care provider.
 Correct technique using these devices is very important.
 Make sure a health care provider, often a Respiratory Therapist, experienced in the use of the device shows you how to use it.
 It is also important to have your technique checked periodically to make sure you continue to use it correctly to obtain the most benefit.